utz82/tiatune/readme.txt

 Updates
 ================================================================================
 Optimized waveform generation code.
 This increased the sample rate from 10.4 to 13.0 kHz.
 Since the new code uses tables, the missing waveforms can be easily added too.
-Also about 256 more bytes are free now for music.
+Also about 320 more bytes are free now for music.
-TODOs: The frequency dividers and the music lengths have to be updated.
+TODOs: The music lengths of the demo song have to be updated.

 ABOUT